Think about it for a moment, Zack Snyder is the perfect person to direct a RoboCop reboot movie.

-Using Twitter, director Neill Blomkamp announced his departure from RoboCop Returns.
-It’s news that has disappointed fans, especially since Blomkamp also lost out on an Aliens film a little while back.
+Using Twitter, director Neill Blomkamp announced his departure from RoboCop Returns in 2019.
+It was news that disappointed fans, especially since Blomkamp also lost out on an Aliens film a little while back.

 Blomkamp mentioned that MGM couldn’t wait and needed work on the film to start imminently, while he wanted to do another movie.
 Undoubtedly, this means that the studio will want to go into production before the end of this year in an effort to release RoboCop Returns late next year or in 2021.

 With Blomkamp no longer attached, MGM will need to secure a director in the next few weeks/months to meet the production deadline.
 There are likely to be many candidates for this coveted gig, but there’s a certain someone who fits the bill here.
 This director, who’s filming a zombie movie titled Army of the Dead for Netflix right now, might be the perfect person to capture the wild, over-the-top violent nature of RoboCop in the same way that Paul Verhoeven first did in 1987.